Estimated reading time: 12 minutes

-But if you’re anything like me, you also intensely dislike the thought of your earnings sitting there in the bank, earning almost no interest when you know deep down inside, you could be growing your money faster.
-Or worse: you’ve spent all your money by the month’s end and don’t know where it went.
+But if you’re anything like me, you’re also not too thrilled at the thought of your earnings sitting in the bank.
+Especially when it’s earning a barely-there interest rate, and you know you could be growing your money faster.
+Or worse yet: you’ve spent all your money by the month’s end and don’t know where it went.

 Well, it’s time to get a handle on your financial plan.
 Like planting seeds in a garden, growing your money takes effort.
 But like a garden, it also depends on many outside factors.
-Once you’ve planted (in other words, invested ) your money, you don’t need to keep following along on a day-to-day basis.
+Once you’ve planted (in other words, invested) your money, you don’t need to keep following along on a day-to-day basis.
 Your money will start growing ALL on its own.
-AMAZING!

 Ready to begin?
 It starts by taking a look at your financial picture to free up “seeds” to start growing your money.
 In less than a few months, with a little bit of effort, you’ll enjoy a much “rosier” financial picture.
 Start growing your money in no time with these 14 questions.